The ultimate jungle temple experience

 Updated:

-The crowds who come to Cambodia’s Angkor region are spoiled for choice when it comes to temples to visit.
-Within kilometres of the tourist town of Siem Reap are dozens of sites which can take days to explore.
+The crowds who come to Cambodia’s Angkor region are spoiled for choice when it comes to ancient Khmer temples to visit.

-An hour in the car from Siem Reap Is all it takes to discover a temple far from the crowds and in such a state that you can believe you are the first to find it, hidden and lost in the Cambodian jungle.
+An hour in the car from Siem Reap is all it takes to discover a temple far from the crowds and in such a state that you can believe you are the first to find it, hidden and lost in the Cambodian jungle.

-I arrive in the late afternoon with a guide and two other tourists.
 We are literally the only people here.

 The sun at this time of the day is low in the sky and is casting an orange hue across the land.
 But the colour is struggling to break through the trees.